hitcs-zikaiwang/ArtHOI-4D-Reconstruction/docs/installation_guide.md

 > It is known that `unidepth` requires `numpy>=2`, but it is basically ok to use `1.26`.

-## 4. Download model weights
+## 4. Download third-party models and weights

-- SAM2 & CoTracker & DINO & UniDepthV2: weights are automatically downloaded on first use by the respective libraries.
+- SAM2 & CoTracker & UniDepthV2: weights are automatically downloaded on first use by the respective libraries.
+If not, you can also download them manually by following the instructions in their official repositories.
-- MANO: download the `MANO_RIGHT.pkl` and `MANO_LEFT.pkl` files from the official MANO website and place them in `third_party/body_models/mano/` or the path specified by `MANO_MODEL_PATH` in the config.
+- MANO: download the `MANO_RIGHT.pkl` and `MANO_LEFT.pkl` files from the [official MANO website](https://mano.is.tue.mpg.de/) and place them in `third_party/body_models/mano/` or the path specified by `MANO_MODEL_PATH` in the config.
-- DiffuEraser:
-- PartField:
-- Video Depth Anything:
-- WiLoR (or HaMeR):

-Place the downloaded weights in the respective directories according to the official instructions.
+- DiffuEraser, PartField, Video Depth Anything, WiLoR (or HaMeR): Place the downloaded weights in the respective directories according to their official instructions.